cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

-# Extended build process
+# Extended Build Process

 To build a platform plug-in a common editor plug-in format is required.
-For the basic structure of the plug-in, please refer to the [Package Plug-in System](../extension/install.md) documentation .
+For the basic structure of the plug-in, please refer to the [First Extension](../extension/first.md) documentation .
 To extend the build function, it is necessary to understand the overall process of the build.
 Please read the [Introduction to the build process and FAQ guide](./build-guide.md) documentation.

 ## Quick start